WebexCommunity/WebexPythonSDK/docs/contributing.rst

 Running the Test Suite Locally
 ------------------------------

-Configure the following environment variables in your development environment:
+To run the test suite locally, you must configure the following environment variables in your development environment:

 * ``WEBEX_ACCESS_TOKEN`` - Your test account's Webex access token.